Ace-on-the-river/GRAB_AI_CHALLENGE/README.md

   6) Run script 3 - this takes some time, you can read the pdf presentation to understand the pipeline architecture more
   7) pip install tsfresh - this is due to tsfresh requiring an older pandas version to work
   8) Run script 4
-  9) Run script 5 - predictions are exported into a csv file
+  9) Run script 5 - predictions are exported into a csv file, if encounter error here, pip install pandas